Whosnameisbhushan/Whosnameisbhushan/README.md

 💡 Passionate about coding, problem-solving, and building innovative solutions.

-🌟 Skills:  Python, React, ML, MERN , SQL.
+🌟 Skills:  Python, React, MERN , SQL.

 🚀 Open to learning and collaborating on exciting tech projects.